parvaizkhan/rn-horizontal-list/README.md

 # React Native Horizontal List Component

-> This is an assesssment excerise please don't use it as a react-native library, this code not production ready.
+> This is an assesssment exercise please don't use it as a react-native library, this code not production ready.

 ## Table of Contents